anderkve/FYS3150/book/using_git/using_git.md

 ## Managing branches

-A single Git repository can maintain multiple branches of development.
+A single git repository can maintain multiple branches of development.
-To create a new branch named "experimental", use
+To create a new branch named `experimental`, use

 ```sh
 git branch experimental